The Rectified Tesseract

 For clarity, we show only the nearest cuboctahedron to the 4D viewpoint.
 The next image shows the 8 tetrahedra that are joined to this cuboctahedron:

 Here's the cuboctahedron together with the tetrahedra:

 As can be clearly seen, the projection envelope of the rectified tesseract is a cube.
 The faces of this cube correspond to the projection images of 6 more cuboctahedral cells, shown in pairs below:

 These cuboctahedra appear to be flattened into squares; that's because they lie at a 90° angle to the 4D viewpoint.
 In 4D, they are perfectly uniform cuboctahedra.

 On the far side of these cuboctahedra are another 8 tetrahedra and the antipodal cuboctahedron to the first cuboctahedron we saw.
-The arrangement of these cells are identical to the arrangement of the previous 9 cells on the near side.
-The following sequence of images show how all the cells of the rectified tesseract are laid out in the parallel projection:
+The arrangement of these cells is identical to the arrangement of the previous 9 cells on the near side.
+The following sequence of images shows how all the cells of the rectified tesseract are laid out in the parallel projection: